 There are actually a few different ways to go about cleaning a vinyl record.
 For the casual record-loving connoisseur, using a record cleaning machine might not be the cheapest way, most economical way of cleaning.

-Machines like vacuum-powered vinyl record cleaners made just for cleaning vinyl records might be ideal when it comes to how well they clean a record, but they cost so much more than some are willing to pay, it makes them prohibitive.
+A record cleaner machine, like a vacuum-powered vinyl record cleaner or ultrasonic cleaning machine are made just for cleaning vinyl records might be ideal when it comes to how well they clean a record, but these specialized machines cost so much more than some are willing to pay, it makes them prohibitive.
 Record washers are made for washing vinyl records too, and while they aren’t quite as good as a vacuum cleaner for vinyl records, they still do the job.

 Unfortunately, both of these record-cleaning tools can cost you some money.
 Though you can find more affordable options, if you don't want to shell out your hard-earned cash to keep your records clean and functioning, washing them manually will be the only way to get the job done.